 The Plus 60 Board of Directors strongly believes in the motto, “Providing an active lifestyle for seniors 55 and over.”
-We appreciate your feedback on our events and we look forward to meeting each member of the Plus 60 Club!
+We appreciate your feedback on our events and we look forward to meeting each member of the Quad-City Plus 60 Club!

-2023 Plus 60 Board of Directors
+2025 Plus 60 Board of Directors

 Board Room Image

-Meet Our Board of Directors
+Meet our Board of Directors

 PRESIDENT

-VICE PRESIDENT
+VICE PRESIDENTS

 SECRETARY